Switchback Spring, June 16-18, 2026 in New Orleans, LA

 Specialty outdoor retailers will walk away inspired and energized with new tools they can immediately apply to their business.
 Built in partnership with Outdoor Industry Association (OIA), the program will cover topics like leadership and change management, outdoor culture and community, supply chain management, merchandising, AI, cybersecurity, and marketing.

-2026 Education Program Preview
+2026 Education Program

 Conference sessions take place on Tuesday, June 16, and Trailheads Theater Presentations take place on Wednesday, June 17, and Thursday, June 18.
+Check back as more sessions and speakers are added to this page.

 Join us at Switchback